 If you cannot or do not wish to make a pledge this year and would like to be removed from follow-up communications by the campaign, contact the office.
 If you cannot pledge due to financial strain and would like to request a waiver to maintain your membership status, contact the minister (email@example.com).

-The UUS community relies on the pledge you make to finalize the budget for 2023.
-Please plan to submit your pledge before our Celebration of Commitment on Sunday, October 16th, 2022.
+The UUS community relies on the pledge you make to meet the budget for 2023.

 Message from the Stewardship Team